 Which One Is Right For Me?

 Crowns typically take two visits to complete.
 During the first visit, the dental team will make an impression of the tooth and surrounding area.
-Dr. Schuster will remove the damaged portion of the tooth and prepare it for the temporary crown.
+We will remove the damaged portion of the tooth and prepare it for the temporary crown.
 This temporary crown is usually made of acrylic and will be cemented into place at the first visit.

 Getting a Bridge

 Bridges also take a minimum of two visits to complete.
-At the first visit, Dr. Schuster will begin by altering the teeth on either side to accommodate the bridge.
+At the first visit, we will begin by altering the teeth on either side to accommodate the bridge.
 This is usually done with crowns.
 Impressions will also be made of the area to receive the bridge.
 Once the surrounding teeth are ready, a temporary bridge will be attached.

 At the next visit, the permanent bridge will be adjusted to fit comfortably and then it will be permanently cemented into place.
 It may take a few weeks to get used to the bridge, but it should soon feel just as comfortable as your natural teeth.